OliverJAsh/twitter-api-ts/README.md

 # twitter-api-ts

-Type-safe Twitter API client for functional programmers.
+TypScript compatible Twitter API client.

-- [io-ts] is used to perform IO validation.
+- [io-ts] is used to perform IO validation for type safety.
 - [fp-ts] is used for its `Task`, `Either`, and `Option` types.
 - Request functions return types of `type Response<T> = either.Either<ErrorResponse, T>`.